How do I create a new site on wordpress.ncsu.edu?

 What are the guidelines for using this service?

-Common sense.
-Oh ok, and University Policy.
-Also, we reseve the right to deny or remove a domain that is inappropriate, offensive, or conflicts with another unit on campus.
+Like all things on campus, you must adhere to University Policy.
+Also, we reserve the right to deny or remove a domain that is inappropriate, offensive, or conflicts with another unit on campus.
 Please don’t abuse this service.

 Can I embed video and audio files in WordPress?